xeniagda/red/README.md

 ## Examples and useful stuff:
 * `%p`: Print the entire buffer, with line numbers.
 * `0#10+$-10p`: Print the first and last 10 lines in the buffer, with line numbers.

+# Command line arguments

+`red` supports a few flags:

+* `-s`: Turn on silent mode.
+This makes many commands not show any information unless crutial.
+For example, `e` usually shows the text "Editing ...", but this is suppressed with `-s`.
+* `-d <commands>`: Using this flag you can supply commands to execute from the command line. `<commands>` is separated by semicolons (`;`), which can be escaped with `\`.
+When using this, `red` won't read any input from STDIN and will discard the buffer when there are no commands left.
+* `--`: Read the buffer from STDIN.
+This can be usefull when processing output from other utilities in the command line, combined with `-d`.
+This flag on it's own is not very useful as you can't enter any commands with it.